Homepage > Journal > Which OCR for invoices? We test ABBYY FlexiCapture

 In this OCR test, we used the ABBYY FlexiCapture solution.

-FlexiCapture is available in a server version, but it's possible to host it in the AB cloud.
+FlexiCapture is available in a server version, but it can also be hosted in the AB cloud.
 Hosting in the cloud eliminates maintenance costs and the need to update the software.

 Method of analysis

-Due to the complexity of the application, and the large amount of work needed to configure the test environment, I chose exploratory testing as the main analytical method.
+Due to the application's complexity and the extensive work needed to configure the test environment, I chose exploratory testing as the main analytical method.

 Subject of analysis

-Enterprise software — software that solves a business problem, which is characterized by, among others, security, scalability, and modularity.
+Enterprise software is software that solves a business problem and is characterized by security, scalability, and modularity.

 The analysis uses the cloud version of FlexiCapture software on an R2 engine — enterprise software for OCR containing semi-structured documents, the addition of which facilitates the recognition of invoices from Europe.